Last Updated: 3 weeks ago

 It’s not as loud as Siamese cats, but it’s a talkative cat.

-The Elf cat is a unique feline that combines the hairless coat of the Sphynx and the curly ears of the American Curl.
+The Elf cat is a unique feline that combines the hairless coat of the Sphynx with the curly ears of the American Curl.

-It’s an excellent choice for people who want a low-maintanance breed due to its hairless body.
+It’s an excellent choice for people who want a low-maintenance breed due to its hairless body.

 The Russian Blue’s sweet expression, easy-going personality, and playful nature make them great family pets.

-Interestingly, Russian Blue kittens are born with blue/yellow eyes, which slowly turn green as the kitten matures.
+Interestingly, Russian Blue kittens are born with blue or yellow eyes, which slowly turn green as the kitten matures.

-The Japanese Bobtail’s origin goes back more than 1,000 years, but they were imported to the USA in the late 1960s.
+The Japanese Bobtail’s origins go back more than 1,000 years, but they were imported to the USA in the late 1960s.

-Still, they’re a people’s favorite, thanks to their loving personality, intelligence, and friendliness.
+Still, they’re people’s favorites thanks to their loving personalities, intelligence, and friendliness.